MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-microsoft-365-apps.md

 If you choose to manage the updates directly, you can do so with Configuration Manager by downloading the updates and deploying them from distribution points.
 If you use a previous version of Configuration Manager, we recommend you upgrade to the current branch.

 If you don't have Configuration Manager, you can use the ODT to download updates to a local source on your network and deploy them from there.
-This option requires the most administrative overhead, as you will need to manage update packages for different channels, architectures, and platforms.
+This option requires the most administrative overhead, as you will need to manage update packages for different update channels, architectures, and platforms.
 We suggest this option only when your network capacity is too limited to update from the cloud.

 Choose how to manage updates: